lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Last update: 2024-06-28
+Last update: 2024-07-04

 > **LAST ANNOUNCEMENTS** 📣📣📣
 >
+> 🚨🚨🚨 Please be advised that prices for the pre-congress excursion have been published.
+The cost is 350 or 400 euros, depending on whether you wish to share a room or not in the hotel.
+Further details can be found [here](https://lherzolite2024.github.io/#pre-conference-excursion-to-cabo-ortegal)
+>
-> 🚨 Please be advised that registration for the congress is still open until 15 July.
-We expect to open the registration for the pre-congress excursion next week.
-Please note that you can pre-reserve the excursion during the general congress registration.
+> 🚨 Please be advised that registration for the congress is open until 15 July.
+Note that you can pre-reserve the excursion during the general congress registration.
 We would therefore encourage you to pre-register for the excursion early.
 The number of people is limited to 80 and we will operate a first-come, first-served policy.
 >
 > **SOCIAL**: [#Lherzolite2024](https://twitter.com/hashtag/Lherzolite2024?src=hashtag_click) [#lherzolite2024](#lherzolite2024)
 >